primate-run/primate/docs/docs/target/native.md

 * **WebView**: renders your UI using the system WebView for each platform.

 !!!
-If you proxy to external services, keep in mind you’re now a **desktop** process.
+If you proxy to external services, keep in mind you're now a **desktop** process.
 Network access, TLS, and CORS behave like any other HTTP client.
 !!!